CSCfi/csc-user-guide/WINDOWS.md

 ## A simple Git workflow example

-Have a look at a [relevant xkcd](https://xkcd.com/1597/) for steps to take if something goes wrong.
+Have a look at a [relevant xkcd](https://xkcd.com/1597/).

+The part about memorizing some shell commands is what this tutorial is about.
+The steps to take if something goes wrong you probably already know, but are in any case [described below](#starting-over).

 Documentation on Git is available at [www.git-scm.com/doc](https://www.git-scm.com/doc).
 The Git commands introduced in this tutorial come with a link to the corresponding documentation page.